anglyan/anglyan.github.io/docs/research/pastresearch.md

   can be found [here](/stuff/crosssections.html)

-- Nucleation studies: I developed a python implementation of doubly connected edge lists to represent Voronoi tesselations in 2D to compute the capture zone area of each nucleation area.
+- Nucleation studies: I developed a python implementation of doubly connected edge lists to represent Voronoi tessellations in 2D to compute the capture zone area of each nucleation area.
 It can be found [here](https://github.com/anglyan/dcel)